Co1lin/notes/docs/DSA_Review.md

 </script>
 ## Acknowledgement

-Thanks Data Structure and Algorithm Course of CST, THU.
+Thanks for Data Structure and Algorithm Course of CST, THU.
 Most of the content are extracted from the course material.

-Also thanks my friends for their ideas and images.
+Also thanks for my friends for their ideas and images.

 ## Basis of Performance Analysis